AlexanderSchuetz97/jni-simple/README.md

 may first download and extract a JVM from the internet.
 As should be obvious, when writing a native library (cdylib) that does not launch the JVM itself and is instead loaded by `System.load` or `System.loadLibrary` then this is irrelevant.

+## Test coverage and maturity
+### JNI
+Test coverage is near 100%.

+This means that all functions are at least called by a test, and for some even most edge cases are tested.

+The implementation is mature and has been used in production without any known issues.

+### JVMTI
+Test coverage is very low.

+The overall maturity of the JVMTI Api provided in the current version of jni-simple is low.
+Expect some bugs that will cause undefined behavior in functions that I have not yet tested.
+(due to human error when manually translating the jvmti specification into rust code)

+I have mostly prepared this JVMTI implementation ahead of time for when I need it, so it may take some time until everything is tested and fixed.
+Naturally, this has no impact on JNI and should not affect many people as JVMTI is not needed for 99% of programs.

+If you encounter a bug and need an urgent fix, then open up an issue on github or make a pull request.

 ## Features